 - There are three sections to a balance sheet: assets, liabilities, and owner’s equity.
 You determine your firm’s net worth by subtracting the liabilities from the assets.

-- Your balance sheet will indicate how your investment has grown over a period of time.
+- Your balance sheet will indicate how your investment has grown over some time.
 Investors and lenders typically examine balance sheets to determine if the company is within acceptable assets to liability limits.

 (b) Income and Expense Forecast Statement (profit and loss)